linrongbin16/commons.nvim/docs/usage.md

 ...
 ```

-!> **Note:** With embedded source code installation, the commons library has a unique lua package namespace (`your.plugin.commons`), thus will allow using the global singleton logger instance in logging system, please see [commons.logging](/commons_logging.md) for more details.
+!> With embedded source code, the commons library has a unique lua package namespace (`your.plugin.commons`), thus will allow using the global singleton logger instance in logging system, please see [commons.logging](/commons_logging.md) for more details.